 Western is a university of the environment.
 Sustainability is at the heart of what we do here.
 Our Huxley College of the Environment was innovative at its birth in 1969, and today those ideals have spread to every corner of campus.

-A few examples: We’ve been purchasing 100 percent renewable energy since students voted in 2004 to pay a yearly fee for the program.
-Also we’re a signatory of the Presidents’ Climate Commitment.
-And best of all, we are developing a new energy degree program through the Institute for Energy Studies which was established in the spring of 2012.
+- We’ve been purchasing 100 percent renewable energy since students voted in 2004 to pay a yearly fee for the program.

 - We offer several sustainability and energy degree programs and have a dedicated Institute for Energy Studies.

 - In 1971, a small group of Western students started one of the first campus recycling programs in the country.
 Today, the AS Recycle Center diverts upwards of 4,000 pounds of recyclable material daily.